 This is not intended to be an exhaustive list of reference guides but is offered for guidance and may be revised.
-Where an activity proposes an activity not covered by the above every effort should be made to research current best practice guidance.
+Where a proposed activity is not covered by the above every effort should be made to research current best practice guidance.